tmtxt/tmtxt.github.com/_posts/2013-01-16-jekyll-bootstrap-blogging-platform-for-geeks.md

 anything wrong.
 Since they are all text files so you can use **git** to manage all the code, themes as well as posts and pages.
 It also help you publish websites from terminal by typing the **push** command.
-If you use Github as the website host, it's even more convinence because Github itself uses git.
+If you use Github as the website hosting, it's even more convinence because Github itself uses git.

 If you use a powerful text editor, such as emacs, you can find many packages that help you in managing code version with git in a very convenience and elegant way